Call us on: 01933 510 022

 We've put together a series of guides and tests for you to use when looking for an R&D advisor which you can find linked below.

-A successful claim can release a cash injection into your business after your accounting year end, allowing you to continue with the investment that’s vital to facilitate growth.
+Making a successful claim can result in a cash injection into your business after your accounting year end, which is vital to facilitate growth.
+It allows you to continue investing in your business, even if you have experienced losses.

 That’s not a problem.
 Research and development can inevitably result in some project failures.
 The eligibility for the scheme is not dependent on the outcome of the project, only on whether the spend qualifies.